NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 changes to Nixpkgs should not increase its use, and it is recommended to convert URLs to quoted strings when changing them.

-Accept PRs that convert unquoted URLs to quoted strings if such PRs are submitted.
+Convert all the unquoted URLs in the Nixpkgs codebase to quoted strings.

+Add an ofBorg check that verifies that no new unquoted URLs have been added in a PR.

 # Drawbacks
 [drawbacks]: #drawbacks